cobi-bike/DevKit/README.md

 Bonus points for directly tweaking the code e.g. subscribing to additional data from the COBI.js data stream.

-## Let's get started with your first project 🚀
+## 🚀 Let's get started with your first project

 It only takes a few lines of javascript to turn Web Apps into a COBI module:

-### Step 1: Add boilerplate code to your web project
+### Step 1: Add boilerplate code

-To get your Web App ready just add `COBI.js` at the end of the body section of your HTML:
+To get your Web App ready just add `cobi.js` at the end of the body section of your HTML:
 ```html
 <script src="https://cdn.cobi.bike/cobi.js/0.34.0/cobi.js"></script>
 ```
-... and provide an authentication token back to COBI before subscribing to the data stream.
-COBI doesn't issue tokens yet, so you can use any token for now:
+and pass an authentication token to COBI before subscribing to the data stream.
+COBI doesn't issue tokens yet, so you can use any string for now:
 ```javascript

 // Authenticate your module